nweissberg/nweissberg/README.md

 Greetings, esteemed visitor, to the repository of my digital craftsmanship.
 I am a seasoned full-stack developer, proficient in the orchestration of React.js, Node.js, Next.js, and Firebase technologies.
 My dossier boasts a consistent history of delivering sophisticated, user-centric websites, web applications, and a diverse array of projects.
 I am committed to creating impactful, immersive experiences that transcend conventional boundaries.

-## Profile in Contemplation 🤖

-Beneath the surface of technical proficiency lies a narrative enriched by a background as an English educator and tattoo artist.
-These experiences have endowed me with a unique blend of creativity and precision, contributing to a distinctive perspective that informs my approach to development.

 ## Technical Proficiency 🧠

 - 🌐 HTML / CSS / Javascript / Typescript